magnesj/ResInsight/docs/Completions.md

   - **Liner Inner  eter** -- The liner inner diameter for the fishbones.
   - **Roughness Factor** -- The roughness factor used in export of main bore segments.
   - **Pressure Drop** -- can be either *Hydrostatic*, *Hydrostatic + Friction* or *Hydrostatic + Friction + Acceleration*.
-  - **Length and Depth** -- Used in WELSEGS export - when specifyig the lenght and depth change for each segment
+  - **Length and Depth** -- Used in WELSEGS export - when specifying the length and depth change for each segment
     - **Incremental** -- length / depth of given segment
     - **Absolute** -- the length down the tube or depth of the last nodal point

 ### Fishbones Subs Definition

 To add new fishbones completions, select the **New Fishbones Subs Definition** command.
-This menu item is available by right clicking on **Wells** in the Porject Tree or right clicking on the well trajectory in the 3D View.
+This menu item is available by right clicking on **Wells** in the Project Tree or right clicking on the well trajectory in the 3D View.

 ![]({{ site.baseurl }}/images/CreateCompletionOnWellPath.png)